 8. Arya by Leoforce - Good for AI-Scored Candidate Engagement

 Arya uses AI to source, score, and engage candidates across email, text, chatbot, and calls.
-It analyzes 30+ datasets using behavior pattern recognition to gauge a candidate's likelihood to move, then automatically starts conversations about relevant roles.
+With 30+ datasets and behavior-pattern recognition, it gauges a candidate’s likelihood to move, then automatically starts conversations about relevant roles.

 Automation coverage: AI candidate scoring and ranking, multi-channel automated engagement (email, text, chatbot, call), behavior-based likelihood-to-move predictions, 80+ native ATS/CRM integrations.